 A Proactive Approach to Safety …

 Scott Kuhlman is the CEO of Heart To Beat, a safety training and consulting firm that helps organizations prepare and protect their most valuable assets: their team.
 Heart To Beat provides comprehensive safety programs and project-based training programs from basic CPR/AED use to Live Simulation Active Shooter Training to the implementation and management of AED/First Aid equipment programs.
-Heart To Beat’s team of seasoned law enforcement and emergency services personnel work with organizations from 25-15,000 employees, from Maryland to Arizona including large corporations, universities, private schools, country clubs and much more.
+Heart To Beat’s team of seasoned law enforcement and emergency services personnel work with organizations from 25-15,000 employees, from Maryland to California including large corporations, universities, private schools, country clubs and much more.

 Previously, Scott served in a large Fire Department in the Baltimore Metro area, responding to critically ill and injured people.
 During this time, he also served in supervisory roles, rising to the rank of EMS Captain, overseeing nearly 55 EMS personnel.
 Through these experiences, Scott noticed a gap in preparedness throughout society and founded Heart To Beat to fill the void.

 Scott is a proud graduate of Loyola Blakefield and Loyola University Maryland (BBA Business Management).
 Scott holds various safety instructor and provider certifications from the Maryland Fire Rescue Institute, American Heart Association, American Red Cross, American Safety and Health Institute and American College of Surgeons.